kudobuilder/kudo/keps/0028-transient-parameters.md

 ### Implementation Details/Notes/Constraints

-- The parameter reset should happen if a plan reaches a terminal state, either `COMPLETED` or `FATAL_ERROR`.
+- The parameter value will be discarded when plan reaches a terminal state, either `COMPLETED` or `FATAL_ERROR`.
+- Transient parameters will be safed in the `planExecution` structure in the instance CRD.

 ### Risks and Mitigations